 - We use a simple, consistent approach to teaching phonics. - We have mnemonics and rhymes to support learning and recall - We teach phonics every single day from the first days of Reception

 How do we teach phonics?

-- Phonics throughout the day to review new sounds & graphemes taught - Lots of opportunities for oral blending- /c/ /oa/ /t/ - We teach the 'code' for reading, alongside teaching vocabulary.
+- Phonics throughout the day to review new sounds & graphemes taught - Lots of opportunities for oral blending- /c/ /oa/ /t/ - We teach children how to 'decode' for reading, alongside teaching any new vocabulary.